 It should be noted here that Section 110(f) of the NHPA protects NHLs to a greater standard than other historic properties.
 Section 110(f) of the NHPA requires that federal agencies exercise a higher standard of care when considering undertakings that may "directly and adversely" affect NHLs.
 It also calls for the responsible federal agency to undertake, "to the maximum extent possible," planning and actions as may be necessary to minimize harm to such a landmark.
-However, Section 110(f) applies only when an undertaking is both direct7 and adverse with regard to the NHL.
+However, Section 110(f) applies only when an undertaking is both direct and adverse with regard to the NHL.

 Alternatives 1, 2, 3, and 5 result in adverse visual and noise effects to La Paz, while the CCNM Design Option results in adverse visual effects to La Paz.
-In response to coordination and comments from consulting parties, the Authority developed a Refined CCNM Design Option (which is included in each B-P Build Alternative) that accomplishes the most avoidance and minimization of effects, and would result in no adverse effect to La Paz, with conditions.
-Here, implementation of visual screening in the form of a berm would be applied as part of the project design (CUL-MM#9).
+In response to coordination and comments from consulting parties, the Authority developed a Refined CCNM Design Option that accomplishes the most avoidance and minimization of effects, and would result in no adverse effect to La Paz.